signature-opensource/CK-AppIdentity-Transport/CK.AppIdentity.TransportLayer/README.md

 status can be checked) before sending any data to the remote.
 If the connection is lost, queued data are transmitted as soon as a new connection is available.
 Obviously, pending messages cannot be collected _ad infitum_.
-The transport feature exposes a simplified "level of pressure" with the ConnectionAvailabitity enumeration.
+The transport feature exposes a simplified "level of pressure" with the ConnectionAvailability enumeration.
 This should be used before sending any data to a remote.

 | Value | Name       | Description  |
 |-------|------------|--------------|